 By Speed Of Playing - This function allows you to switch articulations based on the playing speed of your performance.
 When selected, it provides options to specify a triggering time-range in milliseconds.
-For example, you could specify that 'fast legato' should be activated if the time between playing each interval is between 0 and 250ms.

 Once a custom trigger is set you will see a small white arrow above the articulation to indicate this, Alt+Clicking on this will toggle the trigger on or off: